soz-live/soz-live.github.io/users/basics.md

 Each argument to be specified creates another entry in the dialog box to be filled in by the user.

+> {% include note-icon.html %}
-> - Only fully completed dialogs - one with valid entries for each field, will be parsed by the Make routine properly and return a valid Object.
+> Only fully completed dialogs - one with valid entries for each field, will be parsed by the Make routine properly and return a valid Object.

 The entry is either an **atom** field or a **list** field - depending upon the type of each of the arguments for the Class...